wombach/helm-governance/README.md

+PLEASE NOTE THAT THIS REPO IS NO LONGER MAINTAINED.
+THE VERSION BEING MAINTAINED IS https://github.com/aureliusenterprise/Aurelius-Atlas-helm-chart

 Getting started
 ===============
 Welcome to the Aurelius Atlas solution powered by Apache Atlas!
 Aurelius Atlas is an open-source Data Governance solution, based on a selection of open-source tools to facilitate business users to access governance information in an easy consumable way and meet the data governance demands of the distributed data world.